twblack88/community/bounties/working-on-a-bounty.md

+---
+description: >-
+  Bounties come in many shapes and sizes but there’s a few ways to make sure things run smoothly.
+Here’s what we recommend.

+---

 # Working on a bounty

-**Bounties come in many shapes and sizes but there’s a few ways to make sure things run smoothly.
-Here’s what we recommend.**

 💡 _If there’s a bounty you want to work on, make sure you express interest in the chat before doing anything else.
 [Community chat ↗](https://chat.makerdao.com/channel/community-development "Community development chat")_